 Grey hair tends to feel more dry because your sebaceous glands, which are attached to your hair follicles secrete less oil than usual.
 Grey hairs can also sometimes feel thicker and coarser.

-This means that, just as you change your skincare as you get older, or even buy new shampoos and conditioners when you go from blonde to brunette (as an example), it’s worth switching things up to manage and nourish your greys.
+This means that, just as you change your skincare as you get older or when you buy new shampoos and conditioners after going from blonde to brunette (as an example), it’s worth switching things up to manage and nourish your greys.

-Investing in volumising and moisturising shampoos and conditioners are your first step; the former because your hair also becomes finer with age and the latter to rehydrate and nourish your hair.
+Investing in volumising and moisturising shampoos and conditioners are also a good first step; the former because your hair also becomes finer with age and the latter to rehydrate and nourish your hair.
 Check out our guides to the best shampoo and best conditioner.
+We also talk more about this in our guide on How to get volume in hair.

 It’s also worth shopping around for some hydrating hair masks, enriched with natural oils to keep that soft and supple feel to your hair.
 You can find out more in our best hair masks guide.